garfieldnate/JavaSVSViewer/README.md

 NEXT: prioritize features likely needed for preview release

-- labels show even when scene is behind camera
 - make shortcuts discoverable; perhaps a simple help menu that can display a dialog with instructions
 	- demo video/gif?
 	- long-term I'd want menu items for the various actions with their shortcuts listed.
 Isn't there a way to register those on Mac?
 Because cheatsheet can look them up somehow.
+- camera translation
+- camera rotation
+- z-axis rotation
 - display axes

-- wireframe
+## Bugs

+- labels show even when nodes are behind camera

 ### Design